Technologies and Security Challenges in Metaverse: Fundamental Technologies for Metaverse and their limitations (RQ1)

+XR has several limitations, including device standardization, data quality, and privacy controls.
+Many sensitive pieces of information, including eye movements, gestures, and spatial orientation, are gathered by headsets and sensors and may be stored or transferred insecurely.
+These systems often lack robust authentication mechanisms \cite{zhang2024anti}, leading to threats such as identity firmware exploits \cite{zhang2025industrial}, biometric data leaks \cite{huang2023security}, impersonation \cite{brown2018security}, session hijacking \cite{ryu2022design}, and spoofing attacks \cite{mitrushchenkova2023personal}.
+In addition, malicious virtual content can be used for social engineering, where fake avatars or manipulated environments deceive users into revealing private information or taking unsafe actions.

-The Metaverse demands ultra-fast, low-latency, high-bandwidth connectivity, which is supported by 5G networks and will be significantly enhanced by 6G in the near future \cite{du2022optimal, cheng2024user}.
+\mypara{Communication Networks:} The Metaverse demands ultra-fast, low-latency, high-bandwidth connectivity, which is supported by 5G networks and will be significantly enhanced by 6G in the near future \cite{du2022optimal, cheng2024user}.
 5G enables real-time multiplayer interactions, seamless streaming of HD virtual environments, and efficient device-to-device communication.
 With even higher data rates and lower latency, 6G is expected to support AI-native networking, context-aware services, and integrated communication between XR devices, IoT sensors, and cloud platforms.
 These networks are foundational for maintaining synchronous and immersive experiences across geographically dispersed users and devices.
 SDN (Software-Defined Networking) is a network architectural technique that makes it possible to govern network traffic in a centralized, programmable manner \cite{meta-privacy-survey:wang2022survey}.
 SDN aids in the dynamic allocation of network resources within the Metaverse to preserve the quality of service (QoS) for latency-sensitive applications like real-time simulations, VR gaming, and remote collaboration.
 Through the abstraction of the control plane from the hardware architecture, SDN offers effective traffic management, scalability, and flexibility.
 Supporting millions of concurrent users in virtual environments requires the ability to prioritize Metaverse services and quickly adjust to changing network needs.